 RN Bookmark

-Regardless of where kids are on their reading journey, there are countless ways to boost their literacy this spring.
+Regardless of where kids are on their reading journey, there are countless ways to incorporate reading into cozy days at home this winter.
 Here are some easy ideas for kids to try at home or for teachers to incorporate into the classroom.
-The free printables in this post will also make a great packet to send home over spring break!
+The free printables in this post will also make a great packet to send home over winter break!

 Make Your Student a STAR!